TabbyML/tabby/README.md

     --quantization int16
 ```

-### Adding converters

-Each converter should populate a model specification with trained weights coming from an existing model.
-The model specification declares the variable names and layout expected by the CTranslate2 core engine.

-See the existing converters implementation which could be used as a template.

 ### Quantization

 The converters support model quantization which is a way to reduce the model size and accelerate its execution.
 However, some execution settings are not (yet) optimized for all quantization types.
 The following table documents the actual types used during the computation: